hitenSharm/trades/README.md

 Please make sure that Supabase API keys and DB url is used!
 JWT secret is hardcoded but can be taken from the env too if required.

+PostgreSQL was used for DB as it is generally a better idea to use a SQL based DB for financial related data items.
+In this particular scenario mongo would have also been fine.

 Env variables used:

 ```